yshashi/InterviewHelper/README.md

 ## Features

-- 📚 Comprehensive Angular interview questions and answers
+- 📚 Comprehensive interview questions and answers
 - 💻 Interactive code examples with syntax highlighting
 - 🌓 Dark/Light mode support
-- 🔍 Full-text search functionality
 - 📱 Responsive design for all devices
 - ⚡ Fast performance with Astro
 - 🎨 Beautiful UI with TailwindCSS